10 Best Family Resorts and Hotels in Hawaii

 Turtle Bay Resort's surf with a pup program brings a smile to everyone's face (Photo: Turtle Bay Resort)

-The legendary waves of Oahu’s North Shore draw surfers from around the world, and Turtle Bay Resort is a North Shore hideaway grounded in local culture and a deep commitment to sustainability.
+The legendary waves of Oahu’s North Shore draw surfers from around the world, and the recently redone Turtle Bay Resort is a North Shore hideaway grounded in local culture and a deep commitment to sustainability.
 Guest rooms and bungalows at this Hawaii family resort have natural touches of wood and wicker, bringing the outdoors inside.

-BUDGET-FRIENDLY: 11 Cheap Family Vacations That Are Super Fun
+BUDGET-FRIENDLY: 13 Cheap Family Vacations That Are Super Fun

 There’s a myriad of family-oriented activities, including a “surf with a pup” experience that will have everyone in the family smiling.
 At Kariel’s Mermaid Academy, kids may join a mermaid on her life-size clamshell before they learn to move and swim like a mermaid.
 Take a hula class and enjoy a dinner show that pays homage to the island’s little-known cowboy culture.